Classical analogies for the force acting on an impurity in a Bose-Einstein condensate: Numerical results

-When $V_p<1$ all the waves escape the neighborhood of the impurity (see an example in Fig. \ref{fig:density_gamma}(a)) and are dissipated in a boundary buffer region that has large $\gamma$ (see numerical details in the Appendix and Supplemental Material \cite{SupplMat}).
-After a transient the condensate achieves a steady state when seen in the frame comoving with the impurity.
+When $V_p<1$ all the waves escape the neighbourhood of the impurity (see an example in Fig. \ref{fig:density_gamma}(a)) and are dissipated in a boundary buffer region that has large $\gamma$ (see numerical details in the Appendix and Supplementary Material \cite{SupplMat}).
+After a transient the condensate achieves a steady state.
 Fig. \ref{fig:density_gamma}(b) shows a steady spatial configuration for $\gamma=0$ and $V_p=0.9$.
 Figs. \ref{fig:density_gamma}(d-e) show different profiles of the condensate density along the $x$ direction across the impurity position for $V_p$.
 The condensate density is depleted near the impurity due to the repulsive interaction, and its general shape depends on the speed $V_p$ and thermal drag $\gamma$.
 If $\gamma=0$ and $V_p\leq 1$ the density of this steady state has a rear-front symmetry with respect to the particle position (see specially Fig. \ref{fig:density_gamma}(d)), so that under integration in Eq. (\ref{eq:fp2}) the net force is zero.
 The presence of dissipation ($\gamma>0$) breaks this symmetry even if $V_p<1$ so that a net drag will appear in agreement with the calculation of Sect. \ref{sec:drag}.
-When $V_p>1$ there are waves that can not escape from the neighborhood of the impurity, forming fringes in front of it and a wake behind it. (see Fig. \ref{fig:density_gamma}(c) and \ref{fig:density_gamma}(f) and Supplemental material \cite{SupplMat}).
-Similar modulations in the condensate density around an obstacle in supersonic flows has also been observed experimentally \cite{carusotto2006bogoliubov}.
-As a consequence of this rear-front asymmetry, drag is nonvanishing even when $\gamma=0$.
+When $V_p>1$, there are waves that can not escape from the neighbourhood of the impurity, forming parabolic fringes in front of it and the Bogoliubov-\u{C}erenkov wake behind it. (see Fig. \ref{fig:density_gamma}(c) and \ref{fig:density_gamma}(f) and Supplemental material \cite{SupplMat}).
+The opening angle of the \u{C}erenkov cone is determined by the dispersion relation of the waves with long-wavelength and satisfy the relation $\sin(\phi)= 1/V_p$ as shown in Fig. \ref{fig:density_gamma}(c).
+It is clear that it narrows when the speed increases.
+The consequence is that there is a net drag induced by these fringes even when $\gamma=0$, and that it would eventually decrease at very large velocity as the angle of the wake decreases.
+Similar gringes in the condensate density around an obstacle in supersonic flows has also been observed experimentally \cite{carusotto2006bogoliubov}.
+Movies showing the transient and long-time density behaviour for several values of $V_p$ and at $\gamma=0$ are included as Supplemental Material \cite{SupplMat}.
+The fluid suddenly starts to move towards the negative $x$ direction, and its density approaches a steady state after the transient.
+Note that during all the dynamics, the density deviation with respect to the equilibrium value $\rho=1$ is very small, justifying the perturbative approach of Sect. \ref{sec:perturbation}.
+The time evolution for $\gamma>0$ is qualitatively similar to the $\gamma=0$ shown in the movies, except that the waves become damped and that there is a front-rear asymmetry in the steady state.